nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   <img class="centerImage" src="./images/UserGuide/Ui.png"/>

-5. You can start by typing a command in the command panel and presssing Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. You can start by typing a command in the command panel and pressing Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     - **`list`** : Lists all employees in the company.

-    - **`add`** :`add n/Mark Doe p/98765432 e/markd@example.com a/311, Clementi Ave 2, #02-25 d/Marketing
+    - **`add`** :`add n/Mark Doe p/98765432 e/markd@example.com a/311, Clementi Ave 2, #02-25 d/Marketing pr/1000 15
-   t/SoftwareEngineer` : Adds an employee named `Mark Doe`, with fields phone number, email, address, department and tags to ExecutivePro's database.
+   t/SoftwareEngineer` : Adds an employee named `Mark Doe`, with fields phone number, email, address, department, payroll and tags to ExecutivePro's database.

     - **`delete 3`** : Deletes employee with ID 3.